tp1de/ioBroker.ems-esp/README.md

 -->
 ### **WORK IN PROGRESS**
 * use statepicker for jsonConfig (ems-esp energy statistics, boiler efficiency and heating demand)
+* new file location for km200.csv file -- breaking change

 ### 4.0.1 (2024-05-31)
 * jsonConfig optimization for tablets and medium resolution screens